ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

 First, a tile under the cursor is highlighted now when using a mouse (it was requested by many playtesters).
-It makes no sense do this with touch inputs because the user will just constantly see the latest tile he touched, so the feature only works when input event's delta movement isn't zero.
+It makes no sense do this with touch inputs because the user will just constantly see the latest tile they touched, so the feature only works when input event's delta movement isn't zero.

 ![demo of the tile highlighting](tile-highlighting.gif)